liferay-search/liferay-docs/en/user/articles/05-setting-up/02-instance-settings/01-virtual-instances.markdown

 Click *Save* when you're done filling out the form.

 Now you can navigate to the instance using its domain name.
-You're brought to what looks like a clean install of @product@.
+You're brought to what looks like a clean install of @sharepoint@.
 This is your new Virtual Instance!
 You can configure it any way you like.
 The remaining articles in this section show you how to configure an instance's settings.